 On all those occasions what was supposed to be a joyous time was wrought with grief and unexpected change.

-But when I really contemplate the Easter story, isn’t that what Easter is all about?
+But when I contemplate the true spiritual meaning of Easter, isn’t that what the holiday is all about?

 The grave tragedy of the cross was followed by unfathomable joy and awe.
 And all this was in the middle of the Passover celebration.
 (Matthew 26)